fancyIX/lyclMiner/README.md

 lyclMiner
 ===============

-This is a fork branch of lyclMiner. lyclMiner is a high performance OpenCL Lyra2REv2/v3 miner for AMD GCN GPUs. this branch added lyra2Z support to lyclMiner.
+This is a fork branch of lyclMiner. lyclMiner is a high performance OpenCL Lyra2REv2/v3 miner for AMD GCN GPUs.
+This branch added lyra2Z support to lyclMiner.

 **Developer:** CryptoGraphics, fanxyIX